1887 Verny earthquake: Earthquake

 Thrust faulting was the cause of the earthquake, likely associated with a structure lying under the Trans-Ili Alatau mountains.
 It did not produce any surface rupture, thus classifying it as a blind thrust earthquake.
 Surface evidence of faults lying under the Trans-Ili Alatau mountains are sparse and sometimes absent due to the fast erosion occurring, or do not break to the surface.
 Due to the absence of surface ruptures, it is not clear if the earthquake rupture faults on the foothills or within the mountain range.

 Impact

 In the meizoseismal area, large landslides merged into a single mudflow.
 In the Talgar Valley, two landslides occurred with a total estimated volume of 500 m3.
 Shaking corresponded to intensity VI, causing the destruction of 265 of the 576 homes in Talgar.
 In Verny, of the 1,799 brick structures in the city, only one was left standing.
 Wood-constructed buildings, however, remained intact.
 Many previously intact buildings collapsed during the at least 250 aftershocks that rocked the region.

-At least 332 people were killed the city of Verny.
-Of which, 161 people died (118 of them were children) in Bolshoi-Almatinskaya and Malo-Almatinskaya villages.
-Fourteen people; four soldiers and ten prisoners were killed at a barrack.
+At least 332 people were killed in the city of Verny.
+Of which, 161 people died (118 of them children) in Bolshoi-Almatinskaya and Malo-Almatinskaya villages.
+Fourteen people, four soldiers and ten prisoners, were killed at a barrack.
 Landslides were triggered in the mountains, killing 154 people, 87 of them were Kyrgyz.